 •If Pathagoras sees only a term name, it will determine if the term name meets the prefix/suffix naming criteria (two to four letters followed by three or four numbers).
 If it does, it will look in the book associated with the prefix in the Prefix Table.

-•If not found in the above locations, or if the term is not a prefixed name, Pathagoras will look in the Position #1 book (The 'Position 1' book is the book that occupies the first bookshelf in the Current Library.)
+•If not found in the above locations, or if the term is not a prefixed name, Pathagoras will look in the Position #1 Book (The 'Position 1' Book is one that occupies the first bookshelf in the current Library.)

 •If not yet found, Pathagoras will look in the SuperFolder (if designated).

 •If still not found, Pathagoras will look in the SuperGlossary (if designated).

 (You can tell Pathagoras to look in a SuperBook before the Position #1 Book.
 Check the box found in Pathagoras Features | Utilities/Settings | All Settings | File Locations labeled "Check SuperBooks" first.)

 •If still not found, Pathagoras will look for the term in your (Micorsoft's) Auto-Correct dictionary.

 When <Alt-G> is pressed next to highlighted text:

 •Pathagoras will presume that you want to add the highlighted text to one of your books. <Alt-G> will call up the Term Works! screen.
 You can then give the highlighted text a name and an appropriate subject.
 Then you can select into which book of the current library you wish to save the highlighted text.